De-stress. Balance. Heal.

 She spent 25 years researching human molecular genetics in both academia and the biotechnology industry, before transitioning into BodyTalk.
 She received her PhD in Biochemistry from the University of California, San Francisco.
 She went on to do a post-doctoral fellowship at Stanford University, working on the Human Genome Project.
 She has directed numerous research projects focused on the investigation of the genetic basis of human disease.

 “Our genes might control the possibilities, but epigenetics determines our destiny.” … “Our genome is less like a static blueprint and more like a piano.
 The piano keys represent the genome.
 We each get different keys, and the keys don’t change throughout our life: we die with the same piano keys, or genome, we’re born with.
 What changes is the sheet music: the epigenetics.
 That sheet of music determines what tune is played—what genes are expressed—and those genes determine our traits—everything from IQ to hair colour.”
-(A.G.
-Riddle, The Atlantis Gene)
+(The Atlantis Gene)

 BodyTalk techniques for balancing the body’s microbiome have helped to address numerous immune-related issues in the body.
 Being a relatively new field of medical research, and therefore without many reliable and safe treatment options for patients, the results BodyTalk has so far achieved for clients are exceptional.